yifso/nteract/docs/groups/components-group.md

 To use the connected components, import each of the components from the `@nteract/stateful-components` package as needed.

 In the example below, the connected `CodeCell` component expects to receive a `contentRef` and an `id`.
-The `conntetRef` is a unique ID to refer to the model of a particular notebook in the nteract core Redux state.
+The `contentRef` is a unique ID to refer to the model of a particular notebook in the nteract core Redux state.
 The `id` is the cell ID that references the cell as it is stored in the nteract core Redux state.

 ```js
 import { CodeCell } from "@nteract/stateful-components";